 - business trust or other entity, which may be publicly or privately owned

-Application process for an EB-5 investor visa USA
+How to apply for an EB-5 investor visa

 You will need to complete various forms, including Form I-526 (immigrant petition by alien entrepreneur).
 The process will differ, however, depending on whether you are applying from outside or within the US.